markau/express-sanitizer/README.md

 ## Limitations

-This is a basic implementation of [Caja-HTML-Sanitizer](https://github.com/theSmaw/Caja-HTML-Sanitizer) with the specific purpose of mitigating against persistent XSS risks (note the borderline abandonware comments in that repo).
+This is a basic implementation of [Caja-HTML-Sanitizer](https://github.com/theSmaw/Caja-HTML-Sanitizer) with the specific purpose of mitigating against persistent XSS risks (<b>note the borderline abandonware comments in that repo!</b>).

 ## Caveats